Guide to studying Psychology

-- Psychology is the study of the mind.
-It is most commonly the study of discipline, an applied science which seeks to understand individuals and groups through general principles, and applying case studies to diagnose issues.
+Psychology is the study of the mind.
+It's an applied science which seeks to understand individuals and groups through general principles, using case studies to diagnose issues.

-- You will be taught to think critically.
-A great deal of methods taught are focused on this outcome, which is a superb skill in one's future career.
+You'll be taught to think critically.
+A great number of methods taught are focused on this outcome, and it's a superb skill to have for your future career.
 Valuable in psychology, as well as in other careers, such as law.

-- Psychology boosts your social skills.
-This understanding of the human condition is very useful in job interviews and workplace relationships.
-You'll be getting that promotion in no time.
+Psychology boosts your social skills.
+Understanding the human condition is very useful in job interviews and workplace relationships.

 - BA Psychology and Philosophy